bwallace4/p3-python-command-line-project/README.md

 debug.py-  is where I test bugs in my application...... models.py - is where I keep my data tables......

-FIRST STEP is creating the database by running models.py SECOND STEP is running seed.py to add some random data to the database THIRD STEP is opening the database using sqlite explorer LAST STEP is running cli.py and using the terminal to run commands python cli.py create_user
+FIRST STEP----- is creating the database by running models.py SECOND STEP---- is opening the database using sqlite explorer THIRD STEP---  is running cli.py and using the terminal to run commands FOURTH STEP ----is running seed.py to add some random data to the database python cli.py create_user,list_movies......

 Troubleshooting my app may require you to delete the library.db then remake it by running the models,py script

 ## License